winitzki/scall/tutorial/programming_dhall.md

 Here is a proof of the Church-Yoneda identity that assumes that the parametricity theorem holds for all values.

-To make the proof shorter, let us define the "Church-Yoneda" type constructor:
+To make the proof shorter, let us define the "Church-Yoneda" type constructor, which we will denote by `CY`:
 ```dhall
 let CY = λ(F : Type → Type) → λ(G : Type → Type) → ∀(R : Type) → (F R → R) → G R
 ```